palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2350/XIAO_RP2350_Pin_multiplexing.md

 ## Finish up
-You have learned the basic functions of the XIAO MG24 (Sense) pins.
-Now, let's further explore the built-in sensors.
+You have learned the basic functions of the XIAO RP2350 pins.
+Now, let's have fun with it~
 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO_MG24/Pin/6.png" style={{width:1000, height:'auto'}}/></div>